 The Dunes Hotel was once an iconic tourist locale on popular Van Buren in the middle of the twentieth century, but Phoenix's growing highway system became its downfall.

-In the middle of the twentieth century, the developers of the Dunes Hotel sought to attract a new generation of travelers to the American West by locating it along Van Buren Avenue, which was arguably Phoenix's central artery.
-The Federal Highway system, buil in the 1920s and 1930s converged at the edges of Phoenix, and highwyas 60, 70, 80, & 89 flowed through the city, including along Van Buren Avenue.
+In the middle of the twentieth century, the developers of the Dunes Hotel sought to attract a new generation of travelers to the American West by locating it along Van Buren Avenue - arguably Phoenix's central artery.
+The Federal Highway system, built in the 1920s and 1930s, converged at the edges of Phoenix, and highways 60, 70, 80, & 89 flowed through the city, including along Van Buren Avenue.
 These highways traversed the American Southwest, bringing out-of-town visitors that generated growth in the region's tourism industry.